CERGE-EI: The MER program

-UPCES Study Abroad in Prague Program
+AEP Study Abroad in Prague Program

 In 2001, CERGE-EI and Charles University established the Undergraduate Program in Central European Studies (UPCES), a study abroad program in Prague for North American undergraduate students.
 The program's headquarters are in the CERGE-EI Schebek Palace.
+In 2025 the program was renamed Academic Experience in Prague (AEP).
+It is jointly offered by Charles University and CERGE-EI and supported by the CERGE-EI Foundation.

 Visiting Master's Scheme

 The Visiting Master's Scheme is run jointly by CERGE-EI and the Institute of Economics Studies (IES) at the Faculty of Social Sciences, Charles University in Prague.
 It combines the Master-level courses at the IES with the MA/PhD courses at CERGE-EI.

 Research

 CERGE-EI was ranked #58 of 1,236 institutions worldwide by the Social Science Research Network (SSRN), in its ranking of the Top Economics Departments and Research Centers.
 Research Papers in Economics (RePEc) ranked CERGE-EI in the top 6 percent of economics departments/research institutions in Europe.

 The permanent and visiting faculty of CERGE-EI is currently composed of members from the Czech Republic, Slovakia, Russia, Italy, Greece, Turkey, Croatia and the United States.
 CERGE-EI visiting faculty are part-time lecturers and dissertation committee members who regularly visit CERGE-EI.
 CERGE-EI was granted permission by Václav Havel to seek support for an endowed chair in political economy in his name.

 CERGE-EI also supports advanced economic research; in the 1990s, CERGE-EI conducted thorough research on the economics of transition.
 As the post-communist countries developed into market economies, the research interests of CERGE-EI faculty and students have expanded to other areas of economics, such as dynamic macroeconomic theory, experimental economics, labor and public economics.

 CERGE-EI publishes an in-house working paper series, organizes regular research seminars at which academics from universities around the world present their current papers, hosts professional conferences, and houses the largest economics library in Central and Eastern Europe.